facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/howtos/fetch-user-data.md

         return userInfo.ToString();
     }

+To retrieve the information define a private helper method to fetch the user data and builds up the display string.
+Add the following code in the Main.xaml.cs file:

+    private async System.Threading.Tasks.Task RetriveUserInfo()
+    {
+        var client = new Facebook.FacebookClient(this.loginButton.CurrentSession.AccessToken);

+        dynamic result = await client.GetTaskAsync("me");
+        var currentUser = new Facebook.Client.GraphUser(result);

+        this.userInfo.Text = this.BuildUserInfoDisplay(currentUser);
+    }

+Now, add the call to the helper method right after the update to the userInfo visibility as it is shown below:

+    private void OnSessionStateChanged(object sender, Facebook.Client.Controls.SessionStateChangedEventArgs e)
+    {
+        if (e.SessionState == Facebook.Client.Controls.FacebookSessionState.Opened)
+        {
+            this.userInfo.Visibility = Visibility.Visible;
+            this.RetriveUserInfo();
+        }
+        else if (e.SessionState == Facebook.Client.Controls.FacebookSessionState.Closed)
+        {
+            this.userInfo.Visibility = Visibility.Collapsed;
+        }
+    }

+Build and run the project to make sure it runs without errors.
+Tap the _Login_ button to log in with Facebook.

+During the authentication step, you should see a dialog asking for the permissions you requested.
+Once authenticated, you should see the sample set of user data.

+## Step 3 - B: Fetch User Data using the Login Control

+In this step, you'll fetch the user info when the user authenticates using the Login Control instead of retrieving the information manually.

+First, remove the call to the _RetriveUserInfo_ method that was added previously.

 Implement the "loginButton"'s UserInfoChanged event handler to fetch the user data.
 In the Main.xaml page, set the UserInfoChanged attribute of the "loginButton" button as shown below.

     <Button